 Walking out of the shop, I remembered I was on my way to Atlantic City, and would spend the next three hours filling the sketchy casino bus with the smell of garlic and smoked meat.
 The half dozen senior citizens and ponytailed poker guys drinking out of paper bags didn't seem to mind.

 We ate the Kabanosy raw that night along with lots of beer.
 I'm told this is the way to go; in Philly they call it "Polish Slim Jim."
-Mildly garlicky and smokey, and juicy enough that you're not sure if you should be eating it uncooked.
+Mildly garlicky and smoky, and juicy enough that you're not sure if you should be eating it uncooked.

 The kielbasa was grilled up the next morning for breakfast.
 I hammered the outside a bit, but it was actually really good with a little char—crisp on the outside yet still juicy in the middle.
 Amazing with some scrambled eggs and good Jersey bagels, the kind that are so good, you get yelled at for toasting them.
 Last meal (or at least last breakfast?) material here folks.

-Baczynsky's is comparable to some of the stuff I love in Philly but milder - kielbasa from the various Polish port richmond spots tends to be so smokey and garlic-choked that you smell like a campfire for a week after eating it.
+Baczynsky's is comparable to some of the stuff I love in Philly but milder - kielbasa from the various Polish port richmond spots tends to be so smoky and garlic-choked that you smell like a campfire for a week after eating it.
 Which I love, but Baczysky's might be a good choice for anyone planning on talking to another human being after consumption.

 J Baczynsky East Village Meat Market